Aktham2001/Statistic-Analysis/README.md

 # Statistic-Analysis
-Converting data of different types into one type and then performing statistical analysis of this data Some tests I used
+I conducted a detailed statistical analysis of various optimization algorithms tested on 30 functions with varying dimensionalities (10D, 30D, 50D, 100D).
+The project involved calculating key performance metrics such as the mean error and standard deviation to evaluate algorithm efficiency.

+To rigorously compare the algorithms, I applied non-parametric statistical tests:

-Pair-wise comparisons using Wilcoxon signed-ranks test , Friedman Test, Bonferroni–Dunn procedure,Holm procedure,Holland procedure and other tests
+Pairwise comparisons using the Wilcoxon signed-ranks test.
+A control method using the Friedman Test for overall differences.
+Post-hoc tests to adjust for multiple comparisons using procedures like Bonferroni-Dunn, Holm, Holland, Hochberg, and Hommel